 If you’re planning an entertaining road trip with exciting stops along the way, it’s crucial that you plan ahead with hotel, restaurant, and event reservations.
-Whether you’re scooping cubs tickets for your stop in the Windy City of Chicago or making arrangements for a river cruise in New Orleans, you’ll be at ease knowing that it’s all squared away.
+Whether you’re scooping cubs tickets for your stop in the Windy City of or making arrangements for Chicago restaurants you’ll be at ease knowing that it’s all squared away.

 4. Take Time For Rest

 When driving long distances, it’s important to take turns behind the wheel.
 Once it’s someone else’s turn to drive, pop in some earplugs and get your rest.
 Groggy driving is extremely dangerous, so make sure you’re taking plenty of breaks for naps.